gaehlerm/SoftwareEngineering/README.md

 shopping.create_shopping_list(["apple", "banana"])
 ```

 Now you go shopping before creating a shopping list.
 In fact, the call of `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
-Instead you go shopping with a shopping list that is empty or not existent.
+Instead you go shopping with a shopping list that is either empty or not existent.
+Either way, this is apparently undesired behavior.
+Probably it would be best to throw an exception in this case.

 This is one of the drawbacks of OO code.
 Methods change the state of the object.
 Thus it is very hard to enforce that the methods get called in the correct order.